johnnywoo/beholder/README.md

 ### `parse`

-    parse syslog;
+    parse [keep-unparsed] syslog;
-    parse ~regexp-with-named-groups~;
+    parse [keep-unparsed] ~regexp-with-named-groups~;
     parse beholder-stats;

 This command sets fields on messages according to chosen format.
-If a message cannot be parsed, it will be left unchanged.
+If a message cannot be parsed, it will be dropped by default.
+If `keep-unparsed` option is specified, unparsed messages will be kept unchanged.

 Format `syslog`: the only syslog variant currently supported is a BSD-style syslog format as produced by nginx.